 One of the patrons of WYD Sydney (2008).
-Read about Pope Emeritus Benedict XVI's devotion to her HERE.
+Read about Pope Emeritus Benedict XVI's devotion to her.

 One of the patrons of WYD Cologne (2005).
-Read about the saintly life of this Jewish convert who was a martyr during World War II HERE.
+Read about the saintly life of this Jewish convert who was martyred during World War II.

 You received a spirit of sonship.
 (Rom.
 8:16).
-Check out the Vatican Archives of this worldwide celebration HERE.
+Check out the Vatican Archives for homilies and messages from WYD Czestochowa.

 I came that they might have life, and have it abundantly (John 10:10); during these days, pray for World Youth Day alumni from the United States since 1984, especially those who participated in WYD Denver.
-Check out the Vatican Archives for this worldwide celebration HERE.
+Check out the Vatican Archives for homilies and messages from WYD Denver.

 Young early Christian martyr, died at age 13.
-Check out the Universal Archconfraternity of Saint Philomena HERE.
+Find out more about the Universal Archconfraternity of Saint Philomena.

 One of the patrons of WYD Rio (2013).
 Read an Apostolic Exhortation from St. John Paul II about the Church in Africa, where he mentions this saint from the Democratic Republic of the Congo.